percona/k8spxc-docs/docs/update_openshift.md

         ...
         ```

-    When you found image names, [apply a patch :octicons-link-external-16:](https://kubernetes.io/docs/tasks/run-application/update-api-object-kubectl-patch/) to your Custom Resource, setting necessary Custom Resource version and image names with a newer version tag.
+    When you have found all needed images, [apply a patch :octicons-link-external-16:](https://kubernetes.io/docs/tasks/run-application/update-api-object-kubectl-patch/) to your Custom Resource, setting necessary Custom Resource version and images.

     ```bash
     $ kubectl patch pxc cluster1 --type=merge --patch '{